al-Farabi’s Philosophy of Logic and Language

 6. Tools for Inference

 In this section we run quickly through al-Fārābī’s formal systems of logic.
-We assume some knowledge of Aristotle’s syllogistics, as in Smith (2018).
-Al-Fārābī discusses four logical systems: (a) Categorical syllogisms, (b) hypothetical syllogisms, (c) modal syllogisms, (d) demonstrative syllogisms.
+We assume some knowledge of Aristotle’s syllogistics, as in Smith (2022).
+Al-Fārābī discusses four logical systems: 6.1 Categorical syllogisms, 6.2 hypothetical syllogisms, 6.3 modal syllogisms, 6.4 demonstrative syllogisms.

 6.1 Categorical Logic

 In [Syllogism] and [Short Syllogism] Al-Fārābī recognizes three figures of categorical syllogisms, following Aristotle.
-In these three figures he recognizes respectively four, four, and six valid moods, exactly as listed by Smith (2018).
+In these three figures he recognizes respectively four, four, and six valid moods, as listed by Smith (2022) but not always in the same order.
+(For example in [Syllogism] he puts Darii before Celarent).
 Following Aristotle again, he regards the first figure syllogisms as “perfect”, i.e., self-evident and not in need of justification.
 For the moods in second and third figures he gives justifications by reduction to first figure, following Aristotle in the main.
 (His chief departure from Aristotle in these justifications is that he never uses proof by reductio ad absurdum, though he does recognize such proofs as valid.)
 Aristotle’s justification of Darapti relies on the conversion implication: from “Every B is an A” infer “Some A is a B” (cf. [Syllogism] 30.3).
 This implication fails to hold if we allow “Every B is an A” to be true when there are no Bs.
 Accordingly al-Fārābī declares that “Every B is an A” is false unless there is at least one B ([Categories] 124.14).
 Though he sometimes seems to forget he said this, he is the earliest logician on record as having spelled out this implication of “Every B is an A”.

 Probably his main difference from Aristotle in categorical syllogisms is his treatment of the pairs of formal premises (i.e., with letters for terms) where Aristotle says “no syllogism occurs” in the sense that no syllogistic conclusion follows validly.
 Al-Fārābī calls these premise-pairs “nonproductive” (ghayr muntij).
 Aristotle had used the fact that valid inference rules preserve truth as a means to proving nonproductivity of a formal premise-pair; for any proposed conclusion, he found nouns that could be put for the letters, in such a way that the premises came out true and the conclusion false.
 During the Roman Empire period a tendency developed for logicians to skip these proofs and fall back instead on “laws of syllogism” that were supposed to give necessary and sufficient conditions for a premise-pair to be productive (cf. Lee 1984: 119f).
 This was generally a lapse from the rigor of Aristotle’s work, because the arguments given to justify the laws of syllogism were of a poor standard.
 Though al-Fārābī does once briefly mention Aristotle’s counterexample method ([Syllogism] 20.2–5), in practice he relies entirely on the laws of syllogism.
 By contrast the earlier logic texts of Paul the Persian and Ibn al-Muqaffa‘, both heirs of the Alexandrian view, copied Aristotle’s nonproductivity proofs in categorical logic with total formal rigor.

-For further discussion of al-Fārābī’s categorical syllogisms, see Lameer (1994: Chapters II–IV) and Rescher’s translation of [Short Syllogism].
+For further discussion of al-Fārābī’s categorical syllogisms, see Chatti and Hodges 2020 and Chatti 2019.

 6.2 Hypothetical Logic